Guillain–Barré syndrome: Infection onset

 Two-thirds of people with Guillain–Barré syndrome have experienced an infection before the onset of the condition.
 Most commonly, these are episodes of gastroenteritis or a respiratory tract infection.
 In many cases, the exact nature of the infection can be confirmed.
 Approximately 30% of cases are provoked by Campylobacter jejuni bacteria, which cause diarrhea.
 A further 10% are attributable to cytomegalovirus (CMV, HHV-5).
 Despite this, only very few people with Campylobacter or CMV infections develop Guillain–Barré syndrome (0.25–0.65 per 1000 and 0.6–2.2 per 1000 episodes, respectively).
 The strain of Campylobacter involved may determine the risk of GBS; different forms of the bacteria have different lipopolysaccharides on their surface, and some may induce illness (see below) while others will not.

 Links between other infections and GBS are less certain.
 Two other herpes viruses (Epstein–Barr virus/HHV-4 and varicella zoster virus/HHV-3) and the bacterium Mycoplasma pneumoniae have been associated with GBS.
-GBS is known to occur after influenza, and influenza vaccination has been demonstrated to be associated with a reduced risk.
+GBS is known to occur after influenza and influenza vaccination has been demonstrated to be associated with a reduced risk.
 The tropical flaviviral infections dengue fever and Zika virus have also been associated with episodes of GBS.
-Previous hepatitis E virus infection has been found to be more common in people with GBS.
+Previous hepatitis E virus infection is more common in people with GBS.